Taylanozveren/MachineLearning-DataMiningProject/README.md

 Plan inventory and budgets effectively with accurate forecasts.
 Feel free to fork, contribute, or raise issues for further improvements.
 Let’s unlock the power of data-driven insights together! 🚀

-This version improves table formatting and code block rendering for easier copy-pasting while maintaining clarity and professionalism.
-Let me know if you'd like further adjustments!